Synonyms and other taxonomic changes

 NOW biological control agent: Chrysidoidea (Cuckoo Wasps and Allies) » Bethylidae » Epyrinae » Goniozus legneri:

-It was first found in California in 1942 and spread widely by 1949.
+first found in California in 1942 and spread widely by 1949.

 Burks, C.S., & D.G.
 Brandl.
 2004.
 Seasonal abundance of the navel orangeworm, Amyelois transitella, in figs and the effect of peripheral aerosol dispensers on sexual communication.
 J. Insect Science 4: 40.

 Siegel, J., L.A.
 Lacey, R. Fritts, B.S.
 Higbee, & P. Noble.
 2004.
 Use of steinernematid nematodes for post harvest control of navel orangeworm (Lepidoptera : Pyralidae, Amyelois transitella) in fallen pistachios.
 Biol.
 Control 30: 410-417.

 Zalom, F.G., W.W.
 Barnett, & C.V.
 Weakley.
 1984.
 Efficacy of Winter Sanitation for Managing the Navel Orangeworm, Paramyelois transitella (Walker), in California Almond Orchards.
 Prot.
 Ecol.
 7: 37-41.

 USDA - INSECTS ON DRIED FRUITS